The place where random ideas get written down and lost in time.

 I'm not going to try to give you a coding example of a Flutter app here - there are many examples out there already.
 Instead I'll try to explain why I liked it.

 One thing you need to know upfront is that Flutter does not pretend to be a web framework.
-It is first and foremost a cross platform toolkit designed to create apps for mobile and the web (and likely desktop too).
+It is first and foremost a cross platform toolkit designed to create apps for mobile, web, and desktop.